cri-o/cri-o/tutorials/setup.md

 nix build -f nix
 ```

-The resulting binary should be now available in `result-bin/bin` and
+The resulting binary should be now available in `result-bin/bin`.
-`result-2-bin/bin`.

 ### Creating a release archive